Using jotai to Control Application State#

 export default TodoList

-Then, in App.tsx, we use a side effect to assign the data returned from invoke('get_todos')
+to assign the data returned by invoke('get_todos')

 import { invoke } from '@tauri-apps/api'